omnivector-solutions/armasec/docs/source/tutorials/getting_started_with_keycloak.md

 Note in this example that the `use_https` flag must be set to false to allow a local server using unsecured HTTP.

+Also not that we need to add a `payload_claim_mapping` because Keycloak does not provide a permissions claim at the top level.
+This mapping copies the roles found at `resource_access.armasec_tutorial.roles` to a top-level attribute of the token payload called permissions.

 Copy the `example.py` app to a local source file called "example.py".